Get your free photography lesson plan

 This is actually a no-brainer because chromatic aberration often appears in high-contrast scenes.

-You can wait until the sun sets lower if you shoot in daylight, so the light is not as bright.
+If you shoot in daylight, you can wait until the sun sets lower so the light is less bright.

-This way, the light may appear softer, and the scene will look less contrasting.
+This way, the light may appear softer, making the scene look less contrasting.

 2. Center the subject in the middle of the frame.